 There are numerous benefits for dog patients consuming a full spectrum hemp derived CBD extract and the science of its effects speaks volumes for its specific application to Canine Refractory Epilepsy.

-While there’s factual evidence for the use of CBD for neurological conditions, including Idiopathic Seizures (after all, the US Patent #6,630,507 is predicated on CBD,”…use as anti-oxidant and neuro-protectant..”.
+There’s also factual evidence for the use of CBD for neurological conditions (including Idiopathic Seizures) since the US Patent #6,630,507 is predicated on CBD being used as antioxidant and neuro-protectant.